BeyondTheClouds/enoslib/docs/tutorials/ansible-integration.rst

 - :py:func:`~enoslib.api.run_command` takes at least 3 parameters :

+    - (mandatory)the actual command to run

     - the host pattern (see
       https://docs.ansible.com/ansible/latest/intro_patterns.html)

-    - the actual command to run
+      This allow to further filter on which nodes the command will be run.

     - the roles (as returned by the provider init method) or the path to the inventory